sourcegraph/handbook/content/departments/technical-success/ce/index.md

 ## Our Team Purpose Statement

-Building trusted relationships with prospective dev users by aligning our solutions to their needs and accelerating their business
+Building trusted relationships with prospective dev users by aligning our solutions to their needs to accelerate their business

 ## Team KPIs / Measures of Success